morris/vanilla-todo/README.md

 ## 4. Testing

-I've implemented one end-to-end test and one unit test using [Playwright](https://playwright.dev/).
+I've implemented some end-to-end and unit tests using [Playwright](https://playwright.dev/).
 This was straightforward besides small details like the `*.mjs` extension and the fact that you cannot use named imports when importing from